FlowFuse/website/operations/accounts.md

 ## User Accounts

-All employees of Flowforge should have a user account on flowforge.cloud and be added to the `FlowForge Team` in order to access out own company projects.
+All employees of Flowforge should have a user account on flowforge.cloud and be added to the `FlowForge Team` in order to access our own company projects.
 The email address for this account should be their normal @flowforge.com address

 ## Admin